-The beauty of this daiquiri recipe is in the simple complexity.
-Many drinks of this sort are either too barebones or too complicated, not so with the Hemingway.
-The simple addition of grapefruit and maraschino liqueur is fascinating, pleasant, and makes this a cocktail you will return to time after time.Continue to 5 of 10 below.
+The beauty of this daiquiri recipe is in the complexity despite its seeming simplicity.
+Many drinks of this sort are either too bare-bones or too complicated; not so with the Hemingway.
+The simple addition of grapefruit and maraschino liqueur makes this a cocktail you will return to time after time.Continue to 5 of 11 below.

-If you're in the mood to fire up the blender and have some grapefruit and pineapple laying around, you will want to blend up the blue bayou.
+If you're in the mood to fire up the blender and have some grapefruit and pineapple, you will want to blend up the blue bayou.
 It is a stunning frozen cocktail with a beautiful blue-green color and a great tropical flavor.

 The vodka base makes this a drink that is more approachable for a greater variety of drinkers as many do not enjoy the rum or tequila that often makes their way into the blender.
 It is a fantastic addition to a cookout, pool party, or any summer celebration.

-The navy grog has roots in the 1700s with British sailors though it was not until the drink was brought into the tiki cocktail scene that it became legendary.
-It's very complex, but that's the way things go in the tiki bar.
+The navy grog has roots in the 1700s with British sailors though it was not until the drink was brought into the rum and fruit cocktail scene that it became legendary.
+It's very complex.

 Just like other cocktails from this genre, there are many recipes for the navy grog floating around.
 No one can agree on the ingredients except that there should be rum and lots of it.

-Here's a fun take on the classic sour style of drinks and it relies heavily on grapefruit juice.
-The tart citrus puts the 'sour' in the New England sour and it is contrasted by the sweetness of maple syrup (the 'New England' connection).
+Here's a fun take on the classic sour style of drinks.
+The tart grapefruit brings the sour, which is contrasted by the sweetness of maple syrup—the 'New England' connection.

 Thyme is one of the best herbs you can pair with grapefruit.
-The two fresh ingredients come together very nicely in the easy Ketel soda with grapefruit and thyme recipe.
+The two fresh ingredients come together nicely in the easy Ketel soda with grapefruit and thyme.